slamora/brackets-wiki/Brackets-Extensions.md

 * [HTML Tag Highlight](https://github.com/sathyamoorthi/brackets-html-tag-highlight): Highlight start and end tags in HTML document. _(This is not working in sprint 28.
 Already there is a [pull request](https://github.com/adobe/brackets/pull/4504) for this functionality.)._
 * [Web Fonts](https://github.com/talmand/Brackets-Web-Fonts): Simple interface for adding/deleting/swapping Google Web Fonts in a CSS file (README says that it's no longer being updated)
 * [Extension Manager](https://github.com/jdiehl/brackets-extension-manager): Install, Remove, and upgrade your extensions from the cloud from inside Brackets (requires node). _(Superseded by the built-in Extension Manager.)_
+* [Related Files](https://github.com/jhatwich/brackets-related-files): Discovers and allows you to open related files in your project. _(Not working in sprint 30.)_